-We offer completely optional membership subscriptions for students — giving them access to increased levels of character customization, the ability to collect a larger number of "pets", faster levelling and access to one exclusive zone.
+We offer completely optional membership subscriptions for students — giving them access to increased levels of character customization, the ability to collect a larger number of "pets", faster leveling, and access to one exclusive zone.

-A membership is not required to access any of our education content and the vast majority of our users make use of the platform at no cost !
+Membership is not required to access the in-game curriculum-aligned content and the vast majority of our users make use of the platform at no cost!

 Prodigy's questions align themselves directly to many different curricula so you can ensure your students are getting content that matches what you're teaching in class.

 By aligned, we mean we arrange all available content by grade level and expectation (or standard) in keeping with the way it’s arranged in your curriculum.
 Plus, we're adding new content all the time!

 Learn more about the curricula we align with here: Curriculum Alignment

 Prodigy makes use of a proprietary algorithm in order to automatically deliver appropriate material for students.
 When a student begins playing Prodigy, they’re automatically put through a placement test to determine the appropriate starting grade.
 Afterwards, we're constantly examining their progress through our curriculum tree to determine the next skill they should receive.
 If they're doing well on a topic, we'll move them to the next one in the grade.
 If they're struggling with a skill we'll pull them back to a prerequisite to get some practice before giving them another shot.

 Want more customization than that?
 We give teachers the option to assess their students' knowledge of a skill by creating assignments for them.
 Assignments immediately insert selected skills into the game for students the next time they play.
 You'll even get a report you can view during and after they complete it!

 There are a variety of ways to access the no-cost world of Prodigy for teachers, students and parents on a wide array of devices!

 Because Prodigy is web-based, students can play the game both in school and at home or even on vacation!
 Anywhere you have access to the internet, students can access Prodigy's exciting online world.